awsdocs/aws-glue-developer-guide/doc_source/monitor-profile-debug-oom-abnormalities.md

 ### Visualize the Profiled Metrics on the AWS Glue Console<a name="monitor-debug-oom-visualize-2"></a>

 If the slope of the memory usage graph is positive and crosses 50 percent, then if the job fails before the next metric is emitted, then memory exhaustion is a good candidate for the cause\.
 The following graph shows that within a minute of execution, the [average memory usage](monitoring-awsglue-with-cloudwatch-metrics.md#glue.ALL.jvm.heap.usage) across all executors spikes up quickly above 50 percent\.
-The usage reaches up to 92 percent and the container running the executor is terminated \("killed"\) by Apache Hadoop YARN\.
+The usage reaches up to 92 percent and the container running the executor is stopped by Apache Hadoop YARN\.

 ![\[The average memory usage across all executors.\]](http://docs.aws.amazon.com/glue/latest/dg/images/monitor-debug-oom-2-memoryprofile.png)

 As the following graph shows, there is always a [single executor](monitoring-awsglue-with-cloudwatch-metrics.md#glue.driver.ExecutorAllocationManager.executors.numberAllExecutors) running until the job fails\.
-This is because a new executor is launched to replace the killed executor\.
+This is because a new executor is launched to replace the stopped executor\.
 The JDBC data source reads are not parallelized by default because it would require partitioning the table on a column and opening multiple connections\.
 As a result, only one executor reads in the complete table sequentially\.

 ![\[The job execution shows a single executor running until the job fails.\]](http://docs.aws.amazon.com/glue/latest/dg/images/monitor-debug-oom-2-execution.png)